 When I was visiting New York City this past year, to photograph MY LIFE WITH THE THRILL KILL KULT, I accidentally damaged my 1930 Leica.
 I stopped by The Leica Store, SOHO and talked to them about the problem.
 I was told that Leica, only in the last several years stopped accepting service requests on screw mount and some vintage bodies.
 Between this and the fact that their work on M bodies has gotten quite costly, Leica shooters might be unsure where to turn.

 So here’s a list of both shops I’ve used and ones my friends have used and recommended, who love to work on Leica cameras and lenses.
-Most of these folks are pretty old school and have terribly dated websites so shoot them an email, phone call or FAX (!) if you want to see what they’re really about.
+Most of these folks are pretty old school and have terribly dated websites.
+So shoot them an email, phone call or FAX (!) if you want to see what they’re really about.

 Frank Marshman (Virginia, USA) 540-867-9671 – I have yet to send a project to Frank but my buddy and former AP photog Vince Lupo trusts Frank implicitly with all his rare/old Leica gear.
-And I don’t personally know anyone more knowledgeable or who has owned more Leica’s than Vince, so this is quite a strong recommendation.
+And I don’t personally know anyone more knowledgeable or who has owned more Leica’s than Vince.
+So this is quite a strong recommendation.

 Gerry Smith (Toronto, Canada) 905-940-9262 – Another recommended repair guy from Vince Lupo who is from Canada.
 Gerry is known locally as one of the last classic Leica techs.
+UPDATE: Gerry has retired

 Don Goldberg (Wisconsin, USA) 608-835-3342 – Everyone knows Don though many call him DAG.
 You hear the name everywhere you hear Leica.
 He upgraded my M6 TTL 0.85 with the flare free MP finder optics, rebuilt my 5cm Summitar and calibrated my 90mm Summicron.
 He’s fairly chatty via email and I believe he handles all or most of Dan Tamarkin’s Leica service work.

-Sherry Krauter (New York, USA) 845-496-8834 – Sherry’s “Golden Touch” is another buzzwork in Leica circles.
+Sherry Krauter (New York, USA) 845-496-8834 – Sherry’s “Golden Touch” is another buzzword in Leica circles.
 She actually trained at Leica in the 70’s.
 I have found her a little less responsive than Don but she certainly knows her stuff and is also practically famous for her work.

 Aki-Asahi Camera (Nagoya, Japan) +81-52-893-8458 – Maybe your Leica just needs some sprucing up, some new DIY vulcanite perhaps?
 If you’ll settle for some laser cut, self-adhesive black leather, look no further.
 I have not used Aki-Asahi for Leica but did buy some awesome aluminum covering for my Polaroid SX-70 and was really happy with the product.
 They sell LTM and M leathers in standard pebble grain black as well as wild snake skin.